bengarrett/dupers/docs/README.md

 ## Limitations

-#### Identical files within a bucket or its subdirectories are not saved to the database.
+#### Identical files within a bucket are not saved to the database.

 Dupers uses the SHA-256 file checksums as unique keys and each key's value only holds a single path location.
-This means both the `dupe` and `search` commands will not return all the possible locations of identical files in a bucket, as only the one unique file is ever stored.
+This means both the `dupe` and `search` commands will not return all the possible locations of identical files in a bucket, as only one unique file is ever stored.

 ## Troubleshoot